sportsclimbs/grades/content/articles/la-capella/index.md

 The third ascent came from Daniel Woods a month later and the fourth by Will Bosi came in 2020.
 Neither of these climbers had climbed 9b before and both accepted the grade the route was given.

-Bosi climbed the route in only 3 days which was not only phenomenal for
+Bosi climbed the route in only 3 days a phenomenal achievement, but particularly so if it was 9b.

 Bosi used the grade of *La Capella* as the basis for his grade for *King Capella* the following year because it "felt a full grade harder".

-In contrast to these climbers when Schubert had climbed the route he had 5 9b's and one 9b+, *Perfecto Mundo*.
-So he had more experience on which to base his opinion.
+In contrast to these previous ascents when Schubert had climbed the route he had far more experience of the grade.
+He'd climbed 5 9b's and one 9b+, *Perfecto Mundo*.

-But more significantly is the speed at which he climbed these routes.
+We can also look at the time he took on these routes.
 He climbed *La Capella* on the first go of his second day AND after having redpointed *King Capella* first.
 If the route is 9b that would be the fastest ascent of a route of that grade by far.
 The same goes for *King Capella* which he completed in just 4 days.
 The fastest 9b+ ascents so far have all taken more than ten days.

+## Consequences

 This means the number of climbers to have climbed 9b+ has dropped from 7 to 6 and the number of climbers to have climbed has 9b dropped by 1 down to 29.
 Will Bosi is dropped from the very elite group of 9b+ climbers and Daniel Woods drops out of the 9b group as *La Capella* was his only 9b ascent.